 What to Ask Your Clothier

-When you sit down for a consultation at Bespoke By CB, come prepared with a sense of how you will wear the suit.
+When you sit down for a consultation at Bespoke CB, come prepared with a sense of how you will wear the suit.
 Tell your clothier about the occasions, the climate challenges, and how often you expect to wear the garment.
 Christian Boehm will guide you through hundreds of fabric options and help you find the exact match for your needs, your body, and your budget.

 The process takes 8 to 12 weeks for a full bespoke suit, and the fabric selection is one of the most enjoyable parts.
 To schedule a consultation at our Brickell showroom or arrange an in-home appointment, visit bespokecb.com or call (954) 498-8206.